Modzybear/Open-Halo-Library/README.md

 ## Description

-An open library for parsing, decompiling, and editing Halo: Combat Evolved maps.
+An open library for parsing and decompiling Halo: Combat Evolved maps.

+## Use

+As of this release, OHL can be used to dump all tag files into the folders and directories they were originally housed in.
+These raw tag files can be edited or used for reverse engineering their data structures.

+THe primary user of OHL would be anyone interested in reverse engineering the blam! game engine, which runs the original Halo and Stubb's Zombie.

 ## Compiling

 To compile, you'll need the BOOST library.
 Use the compile flags: -lboost_filesystem -lboost_system
+You may also utilize the makefile included in this rep. by typing "make" on a Linux-basd system with this feature.

 ## License